 The test takes no more than a couple of minutes.
 If you need to learn self-catheterization, the teaching visit takes 20-30 minutes.
 The is no preparation required.

 Uroflowmetry is a noinvasive, simple, urinating test, which only requirement is that you come to the office with a full bladder.
 You will be asked to empty your bladder a commode chair.
 The chair has measuring and recording devices attached that provide information about the amount and force of your unire flow.

 The test lasts as long as it takes to urinate.
 Please come to the office with a full bladder.

 The scope is a small catheter-like instrument with a lighted lens for viewing the inside of your vagina.
 The end of the scope has a small camera attached so that the doctor may view and take pictures is necessary of the inside of your vagina.
 If you wish you may also view the images on the computer screen.

-The test takes about 15 minutes.
+The test takes a minute or two.
 There is no preparation for this test, though it is a good idea to wear two piece clothing that is slacks or a skirt and a top.